Legal professions - Netherlands

-It is the duty of the court to rule on legal disputes, including cases in which the public authority is a party.
-A special selection and appointment system shall be used to ensure the impartiality of the public sector.
+It is the task of the judge to make a pure judgement in legal disputes, including cases to which the public authorities are parties.
+In order to ensure impartiality with regard to the administration, a special selection and appointment system is in place.
 Hence the legal status of judges differs from that of other government officials.

-The Dutch Constitution requires judges to rule in disputes and contains provisions on the legal position of members of the judiciary.
+The Dutch Constitution requires judges to rule on disputes and contains provisions on the legal status of members of the judiciary.

 Guided by the prevailing legislation, judges may, at their discretion, hear cases.
 They also determine, to a large extent, the practical progress of proceedings (for instance, the length of certain parts of the proceedings).

 There are several statutory provisions governing the behaviour of judges. their purpose is to guarantee that judges do their work impartially.
-If a party to the proceedings has doubts as to the impartiality of the judge, the law provides him or her with an opportunity to raise objections to the examining magistrate.
+If a party to the proceedings has doubts as to the impartiality of the judge, the law gives him or her the opportunity to raise objections against the investigating judge.
 Sometimes, one party to a lawsuit is dissatisfied with the work of the judge.
 Here a distinction is made between the decision handed down by the court and the behaviour of the judge.